HomeTravelTop 5 Tourist sites in Central Region: Their Locations, Entry Rates, Contacts,...

 Elmina Castle

-It has also served as a Police recruit training centre, a secondary school, and is now a historical museum.
+Over the centuries, the castle has undergone various roles, serving as a Police recruit training center and a secondary school, and it currently operates as a historical museum.

-Visitors are guided to the St. George’s Castle Museum located within the castle and educated on the castle’s history as well as the cultural heritage of the Central Region.
+Guided tours at Elmina Castle, take visitors through the St. George’s Castle Museum, delving into the castle’s multifaceted history and the cultural heritage of the Central Region.

 Elmina Castle Entrance Fees